Paneer Kathi Roll

-Paneer Kathi Roll (Paneer Frankie) is a popular Indian street food where lachha parathas are slathered with green chutney and filled with a spicy paneer bell pepper filling.
-Serve them for a filling meal any time of the day (vegetarian).
+Paneer Kathi Roll is a popular Indian street food where lachha parathas are slathered with green chutney and stuffed with a spicy paneer bell pepper filling.
+Make them using my easy recipe and serve for a filling meal any time of the day.

 About Paneer Kathi Roll

-Paneer Kathi Roll (Paneer Frankie) is a street-style wrap where layered parathas (lachha paratha) are slathered with green chutney and filled with spicy and smoky paneer and mixed bell pepper filling.
+Paneer Kathi Roll is a street-style wrap where layered parathas (lachha paratha) are slathered with green chutney and filled with spicy and smoky paneer (Indian cottage cheese) and mixed bell pepper filling.

-Originating in Kolkata, Kathi Roll has become one of the most popular street foods in India.
+Originating in Kolkata, Kathi Roll has become one of India’s most popular street food.

-They are a great choice for comforting dinners, get-togethers, tea parties, or potlucks.
+They are great for comforting dinners, get-togethers, tea parties, or potlucks.
 You can also pack them for school or office lunch boxes.

 This paneer kathi roll recipe is very versatile.
 You can customize it to your liking.
 Adjust the spice levels, add or omit vegetables according to your preferences, and experiment with different sauces or chutneys for added flavor.